Archive for January, 2008

 I have to recommend my long time favorite webcomic Lucid TV.

 According to Comixpedia it chronicles the professional lives of the resident staff of the “Jim Belushi Memorial Hospital” in Juneau, Alaska.
-Both staff and patients in this comic represents common stereotypes taken to the extreme.
-Read more »
+Both staff and patients in this comic represents common stereotypes taken to the extreme. « Read the rest of this entry »

 Check out SurgeXperiences 113